 Fatal overdose is also a common danger of abuse.
 Barbiturates have a very steep slope of function and only 2-3 times the normal dose is needed to produce fatal respiratory depression.
 Additionally, regarding overdose, it is particularly dangerous as there is no antidote for barbiturates.

 How One Can Treat Phenobarb Addiction

-Is phenobarbital a controlled substance?
-Yes, it is.
-Sodium luminal is both physically and mentally addictive.
-The best way to treat addiction to this medication is opting for a drug rehabilitation program which is tailored to meet the needs of inpatients and outpatients depending on the severity of the addiction.
-A rehab facility provides various treatment programs inclusive of detoxification, medication-assisted therapy, behavioral therapy, counseling, and others, to ensure that the individual attains complete healing and free from drug dependency.
+Phenobarbital abuse and addiction is quite a real possibility with incorrect usage, however this medication is rarely used today and has been supplanted by more safe alternatives.
+With regard to managing addiction to this medication, it is best to opt for a drug rehab program at a rehabilitation center which is tailored to meet the needs of inpatients and outpatients during their recovery depending on the severity of their addiction.
+A rehab center provides various treatment programs inclusive of detoxification, medication-assisted therapy, behavioral therapy, counseling, and others, to help ensure that the individual attains complete healing and recovery from their drug dependency.

 Find the best treatment options.
 Call our free and confidential helpline

 - Lewis CB, Adams N. Phenobarbital.
 [Updated 2021 May 9].
 In: StatPearls [Internet].
 Treasure Island (FL): StatPearls Publishing; 2021 Jan-.
 Available from: https://www.ncbi.nlm.nih.gov/books/NBK532277/

 - Lindberg, M. C., Cunningham, A., & Lindberg, N. H. (1992).
 Acute phenobarbital intoxication.
 Southern medical journal, 85(8), 803–807. https://doi.org/10.1097/00007611-199208000-00004